LightSys/chrome-audit-addon/doc/files/testconfig.json.md

 ## About `testconfig.json`

 This is a test configuration file.

-For now, it simply contains a whitelist of acceptable add-on names.
-In the future, it may be a good decision to whitelist add-ons by ID, rather than name.
+It contains a whitelist of acceptable extensions and their ID's.

+_(Note: The ID's for individual plugins can be found on the chrome://extensions page if the "developer mode" box is ticked.